KWGroup/NQA/README.md

 # NQA
 This repository is for the Kaggle competition of Google's Natural Question Answer

-# Prerequisite steps for this project
+# Setups for this project
 1. Install transformers:
 ```
 !pip install transformers